cunicu/cunicu/docs/usage/md/cunicu_version.md

 ```
   -f, --format format   Output format (one of: human, json) (default "human")
   -h, --help            help for version
+  -s, --short           Only show version and nothing else
 ```

 ### Options inherited from parent commands